Delicious Strawberry Lemon Layer Cake Recipe for Every Celebration

 Common Mistakes to Avoid

-• Using old or expired ingredients can compromise flavor.
-Always check the freshness of your baking staples.
+• Using expired ingredients can be a health risk.
+Always check the freshness of your components before use.

 Essential Techniques